Your basket is currently empty!

 It also helps break down societal stereotypes tied up with psychological disorders.

 Imagine if we introduced curriculum integration at the school level, where children learn about mind health from an early age!
-The potential benefits are enormous: reduce stigma, promote an empathetic environment, and lay the groundwork for among students.
+The potential benefits are enormous: reduce stigma, promote an empathetic environment, and lay the groundwork for self-awareness among students.

 It’s clear that prioritising mental health education provides a path towards greater empathy and resilience within our communities – communities that desperately need more understanding around these topics.